elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/index.md

 !!! overview ""
     :fontawesome-regular-bookmark: **Description**
     Add a short description of the training materail should be inserted here.
-Since June 2022, in ELIXIR-CONVERGE, hackathons-style events have been organised with the (beyond life sciences) community to develop FAIR lesson plans.
-Community-led, open lesson plans originate from the 2021 FAIRsFAIR training handbook, addressing competencies, training designs and 16 lesson plans.

     </br>